Gus Schirmer Jr.: Career as an agent

 While working as an agent, Schirmer helped establish the careers of Hollywood stars.
 He served as an agent for Lee Remick, Shirley Jones, and Sandy Duncan after discovering their talents.
 Schirmer also managed the careers of Carol Channing, Ethel Merman, Patricia Wilson, Peggy Cass, and Rosemary Kuhlmann.

 In Wilson's autobiography, she describes Schirmer as:

 Without question, one of the most unique people in my lifetime of meeting unique people: blunt, sentimental, irascible, tasteful, generous to a fault, and masculine, but candidly gay in a time when "politically correct" was forty years in the future.
 He had a built-in radar for talent, and one of the biggest hearts I've encountered in show business.
 When Actress Jet Macdonald recommended Schirmer to Wilson in 1954, she stated, "Gus Junior is one of New York's top talent agents.
 He knows everyone in theatre, from Ethal Merman to Rodgers and Hammerstein.
-And he's not intimated by anyone!"
+And he's not intimidated by anyone!"

 Theatre career

 In 1954, Schirmer directed the Broadway play Dear Charles, which starred Tallulah Bankhead; he later staged her nightclub act in Las Vegas.
-Shirmer also directed Broadway revivals, including the 1965 revival of Guys and Dolls and the 1970 revival of The Boyfriend, a musical starring Sandy Duncan.
+Schirmer also directed Broadway revivals, including the 1965 revival of Guys and Dolls and the 1970 revival of The Boyfriend, a musical starring Sandy Duncan.
 He produced shows Off Broadway that included A Party with Comden and Green at the Cherry Lane Theatre and Gay Divorce starring Beatrice Arthur.

 Schirmer directed musicals at New York City Center, including Wonderful Town starring Elaine Stritch, Guys and Dolls with Sheila MacRae, and Pal Joey with Bob Fosse.
 He also directed A Tree Grows in Brooklyn and Desk Set with Shirley Booth at the Westport Country Playhouse in Westport, Connecticut.